MLHale/GenCyber-web-content/day3/misc.md

 1. `ftp://ftp.microsoft.com/software/patches/fixit.exe`
 2. `http://www.micosoft.com/software/patches/fixit.exe`

 Answer:
 If you answered #2 then you fell prey to a phishing attack!
 Notice the typo in the domain name for link #2.
 Spammers often register domain names with common typos for popular domain names.
 This is called "Typo-squatting".

-For #1, ftp is a just a different protocol than http.
-Otherwise, it a legitimate `microsoft.com` domain resource.
+For #1, ftp:// is a just a different protocol than http.
+Otherwise, it is a legitimate `microsoft.com` domain resource.